-Any adjustments to the Index will be implemented as determined from time to time in terms of the relevant Index stipulations.
+Any adjustments to the Index will be implemented as determined from time to time in terms of the relevant Index stipulations, for example, if a constituent company pays a special dividend.

-The adjustments may require the substitution of matured bonds with newly issued bonds while at the same time, if necessary, adjusting the base level of the Index.
+The adjustments may require the removal of a constituent company from the Index and the substitution thereof with a new constituent company while at the same time, if necessary, adjusting the base level.
 The adjustments to the Portfolio will be made in such a way that the Portfolio will remain substantially aligned with the Index level at all times.

-13.6 Market risk
+15.6 Market risk

-Market risk exists where significant changes in government bond prices affect the value of the Portfolio's financial instruments.
-The investment mandate indicates that the Portfolio is passively managed and as a result the management of market risk is not possible.
+Market risk exists where significant changes in security prices will affect the value of the Portfolio's financial instruments.
+The investment mandates indicate that the Portfolio is passively managed and as a result the management of the market risk is not possible.

+There is no guarantee that the Portfolio will achieve its investment objective of perfectly tracking the Index.
 The value of Portfolio securities and distributions payable by the Portfolio will rise and fall as the capital values of the underlying securities housed in the Portfolio and the income flowing there-from fluctuates.
 Prospective participatory interest holders should be prepared for the possibility that they may sustain a loss.